Harry C. Woodyard

 Harry Chapman Woodyard (November 13, 1867 – June 21, 1929) was a Republican politician from West Virginia who served as a United States representative.
-Congressman Woodyard was born in Spencer, West Virginia, in Roane County.
+Woodyard was born in Spencer, West Virginia, in Roane County.
 He served as a member of the 58th through 61st United States Congresses, as a member of the 64th through 67th United States Congresses, and then to 69th United States Congress.